-Each of the listed procedures of verifying an identity involves judgment calls.
-For instance, whether two faces belong to the same identity or whether the MRZ's font is the right one.
+Every identity verification process requires making judgment calls, like determining if two faces match the same person or if the MRZ font is correct.
 These decisions are powered by machine learning, which uses a digital image as an input and produces a decision with a level of confidence.
 Images increase the intricacy of this procedure.
-Because of this, FTx Identity's technology also incorporates computer vision components.